PythonDataScience24/AirBnB-DataScienceProject/README.md

 # Our Project (what are we doing)
 It's Holiday Time!
 But wait, we still need to find a suitable and cheap acommodation.
 Where should we start?
 If that is your question, our AirBNB reporting and analysis Tool can help you.
-In our App we provide all relevant Information you need know to find the best accomadation on AirBNB for your holidays.
+In our App we try to provide all relevant Information you need know to find the best accommadation on AirBNB for your holidays.
+How we try to achieve this goal
+- Our App let's you explore informations about prices, availabilities and ratings.
-Our Plattform allows you to select a Neighbourhood and provides Information about costst and prices, special offers and room availabilities for this specific Neighboorhood.
+- We alloe you to select a Neighbourhood and to check Information about costst, special offers or room availabilities on AirBNB for this specific Neighboorhood.
-Our Plattform also let's you know during which period where you can find especially cheap acommodations
+- You select, which Information you want to have visuallized.
+- Compare ratings and be sure the accomodation holds what it promises
 # Our Goal and vision
 Notiz vom Roadmap Team: Goals entsprechen den Milestones, falls sich etwas ändert, bitte auch bei der roadmap anpassen.